A piece of Socketed Equipment comes with a number of empty "sockets," into which can be placed various "gems" (ie. Green Rocks

 - Sacred allowed socketing of up to four rings/amulets/runes or blacksmith abilities.
 You could recover only one of these, so if you found something useful early on most players socket that and fill the rest with the blacksmith powers.
 Dwarves could socket anywhere and and had specialist blacksmith powers.

 - Essentially everything (with a few exceptions) is socketed in Path of Exile.
-However, rather than the usual bonuses, these actually determine what skills you can use.
-Making skill management some odd cousin of the Inventory Puzzle.
-The lesser amount of bonuses this system gives is compensated for by nearly everything being enchanted, and there being several ways to upgrade enchantments.
+However, rather than the usual bonuses of making your equipment better, these determine what skills you can use and what skill enhancing gems you can link it to, making skill management some odd cousin of the Inventory Puzzle.
+The lack of equipment enhancement from socketing is compensated for by nearly everything being enchanted, and there being several ways to upgrade or add enchantments.

 - Most types of weapons and armor in Star Wars: The Old Republic feature modification slots, which determine all of their stats (including how much damage weapons deal, how well armor protects, etc.).
 High-end gear contains more powerful mods, but all pieces of gear are just as effective when equipped with the same mods, and mods can be extracted from items for a nominal fee.
 Virtually all "special" items, including items sold through the in-game store, are empty modifiable gear, meaning players can use it with appropriate mods through the entire game.